fern4lvarez/offers-finder/README.md

 `offers-finder` is a HTTP application written entirely in Go, using its standard library only, as a showcase of its strength and flexibility.

+> Note: all sensitive data shown in this document, i.e. usernames, passwords or tokens are fake data, and you need to replace them accordingly.

 Getting Started
 ---------------